AdvancedPhotonSource/cohere/docs/source/api_cohere_ui.rst

 optional arguments may follow:  --no_verify, --debug

-One can use --help to get explanation of command line parameters.
+Use --help to get explanation of command line parameters.

 beamline_preprocess
 -------------------